PhD in Social Work

 Established in 1946, our program is one of the oldest in the United States, and develops a mentoring partnership between nationally prominent faculty and students to promote knowledge and skills in theory development and community-based research.
-View some of our recent dissertation titles and see the biographies of current students.
+The research productivity of our faculty was ranked 20th out of 76 U.S. social work doctoral programs in a recent study.

 Michael Lee receives his doctoral hood at the School of Social Work Recognition Ceremony.

-Scholarship, research, and teaching which contribute to the knowledge base of social work and fosters a just, nurturing, inclusive society.
+Scholarship, research, and teaching which contribute to the knowledge base of social work and foster a just, nurturing, inclusive society.

 - Highly productive faculty.
 Collaborate with our faculty and research and training centers to conduct, write, and publish research in child welfare, aging, adult mental health, violence prevention, and social services development and delivery.